-Relationships, Triple helix perspectives dimension and Indu stry Academia Administration istration perspectives Large SME Government Hospitals Political Pressures to enforce regulatory changes to speed-up approval processes Focus on tech-based start-ups.
-Increasing support to public-private cooperation.
-Priority in responsible research and innovation neuro programmes Competition between private and public hospitals.
+Relationships, Triple helix perspectives dimension and Indu stry Academia Administration perspectives Large SME Government Hospitals Political Pressures to enforce regulatory changes to speed-up approval processes Focus on tech-based start-ups.
+Increasing support to public- private cooperation.
+Priority in responsible research and innovation neuro programmes ority in Competition ponsible between earch and private and ovation public uro hospitals.
 Economic Uncertainty will postpone investments decisions Lack of clear positioning of capital risk in neurostimul ation projects Higher industry investments in universities and research centres Additional resources to research and innovations (e.g., Next Generation Funds).
 Investments in specialised services should compete with other areas like primary health services.
 Social and cultural Lack of confidence in pharma companies.
 Risk aversion and need to address short-term needs will be a barrier.
-Increased public-private cooperation is clearly noticed.
+Increased public- private cooperation is clearly noticed.
 Growing ethical concerns in citizens impacts government al policies' design.
 Growing role of patients' associations to block some uses.
-Technological Lack of standards could slow-down the adoption of digital twins of human brains.
+Technological Lack of standards could slow- down the adoption of digital twins of human brains.
 TRL increase of emerging products is conditioned by the evolution of capital risk.
-Breakthrough innovations start to move from the lab to the market Priorities on neurology are set in funded research programmes Resistance to changes in current procedures (lack of confidence in the technology).
-Legal Regulations on neuro- devices differ Control of international acquisition Research cannot be hindered by Regulatory sandboxes to test new Impact on regulation in clinical trials
+Breakthroug h innovations start to move from the lab to the market Priorities on neurology are set in funded research programmes Resistance to changes in current procedures (lack of confidence in the technology).
+Legal Legal Regulations Control of on neuro- international devices differ acquisition Research cannot be hindered by Regulatory sandboxes to test new Impact on regulation in clinical trials

-between of neu o precautionar medical and data
+between of neuro precautionar medical and data

-countries start-ups y principles devices privacy to
+countries start-u Jps ' y principles devices privacy to

-provoke preserve •
+provoke preserve

 market neuro-rights

 fragmentation